raw-labs/raw-mock-api/README.md

    - Modify the API to suit your requirements.
    - Once you’re satisfied, re-publish the changes to make your new API available instantly.

-### Option 2: Import the GitHub Repository (Business Plan Required)

-1. **Prerequisites:**
-   - A RAW account with a **Business Plan** subscription to access the GitHub integration feature.

-2. **Import the Repository:**
-   - Follow the instructions in the [RAW GitHub Integration Documentation](https://docs.raw-labs.com/docs/github/) to link your GitHub account.
-   - Import this GitHub repository into your RAW workspace.

-3. **Explore and Customize:**
-   - Review the SQL files and endpoints in your RAW workspace.
-   - Make any desired modifications to the API.

-## Domain Entities
+## Overview

-The template focuses on a simple sales system with the following entities:
+The template focuses on a simple sales system with the following domain entities:

 - **Customer**: Individuals who purchase products.
 - **Product**: Items available for sale.